ronakupadhyaya/Horizons-week-03/day4/horizonstarter/README.md

 // Create a model based on this schema and the 'mypeople' collection var Person = mongoose.model('mypeople', PersonSchema);

-// Create a person document
-var somePerson = new Person({name: "Ethan", age: 17});
+// Create a person document in this collection var somePerson = new Person({name: "Ethan", age: 17});
 ```